The Future of SOX UK – Are you prepared?

 What is SOX UK?

 In 2021, the UK government issued recommendations on strengthening internal financial controls and improving the quality of corporate reporting and governance.
-One focus in particular is around the introduction of a “UK Version of Sarbanes Oxley”!
+One focus, in particular, is around the introduction of a “UK Version of Sarbanes Oxley”!
 SOX in the USA places responsibility for a company’s financial statements and internal controls clearly with the CEO and the CFO.
-These officers must certify (inter alia) for each annual and quarterly report that they have reviewed the report, acknowledge their responsibility for establishing and maintaining internal controls and that they have evaluated the effectiveness of the internal controls within 90 days prior to each the report.
+These officers must certify (inter alia) for each annual and quarterly report that they have reviewed the report, acknowledge their responsibility for establishing and maintaining internal controls, and that they have evaluated the effectiveness of the internal controls within 90 days prior to each report.
+(Read the Restoring trust in audit and corporate governance paper).

 How should you prepare JD Edwards for stronger controls?